Compare ETS

 Allowance Allocation & Revenue

-FREE ALLOCATION: Output-based benchmarking is used as the main allocation method, with four distinct benchmarks: conventional coal plants below 300 MW; conventional coal plants above 300 MW; unconventional coal; and natural gas.
+FREE ALLOCATION (Power sector): Output-based benchmarking is used as the main allocation method, with four distinct benchmarks: conventional coal plants below 300 MW; conventional coal plants above 300 MW; unconventional coal; and natural gas.

 According to the 2023 to 2024 allocation plan, compliance obligations are limited.
 Gas-fired plants only need to surrender allowances up to their level of free allocation as per the benchmarks.
 Coal-fired plants with free allowance below 80% of their verified emissions will have their allocation adjusted upwards to 80% of their verified emissions.
 This means that 20% remains the maximum shortfall, similar to the previous compliance periods.